vitran96/evershop-docs/docs/development/module/module-overview.md

 A module is a directory that contains 5 parts:

-1. `Controller`: The `controllers` or `apiControllers` contains a list of the controller and its middleware functions and route definition.
-Check this document for more information.
+1. `Api`: The `api` contains a list of the RESTful api and its middleware functions and route definition.
+Check [this document](./../knowledge-base/middleware) to learn more about the middleware functions.
+2. `Page`: The `pages` folder contains list of pages.
+This folder contains the route definition, middleware function and the React components for UI rendering.
-2. `Migration`: The `migration` folder contains the database migration files used for module installation and upgrade.
+3. `Migration`: The `migration` folder contains the database migration files used for module installation and upgrade.
 Normally, we need this when our module needs to create a new table or add a new column to an existing table.
-3. `Services`: The `services` folder contains Javascript class/function that provides some functionality.
+4. `Services`: The `services` folder contains Javascript class/function that provides some functionality.
-4. `View`: The `views` folder contains the ReactJS components for UI/UX implementation.
 5. `bootstrap.js` file.
 This file will be executed once the application is starting.
 6. `packages.js` file.
 An extension can have its own dependencies.
 We will use the NPM workspace to manage the dependencies of the extension.
 We will describe this in more detail in [this document](./extension-development).